Swiss mercenaries: Organization and tactics

 The early contingents of Swiss mercenary pikemen organized themselves rather differently than the cantonal forces.
 In the cantonal forces, their armies were usually divided into the Vorhut (vanguard), Gewalthut (center) and Nachhut (rearguard), generally of different sizes.
 In mercenary contingents, although they could conceivably draw up in three similar columns if their force was of sufficient size, more often they simply drew up in one or two huge columns which deployed side by side, forming the center of the army in which they served.

-Likewise, their tactics were not very similar to those used by the Swiss cantons in their brilliant tactical victories of the Burgundian Wars and Swabian War, in which they relied on maneuver at least as much as the brute force of the attack columns.
+Likewise, their tactics were not quite similar to those used by the Swiss cantons in their brilliant tactical victories of the Burgundian Wars and Swabian War, in which they relied on maneuver at least as much as the brute force of the attack columns.
 In mercenary service they became much less likely to resort to outmaneuvering the enemy and relied more on a straightforward steamroller assault of the phalanx formation.

 Such deep pike columns could crush lesser infantry in close combat and were invulnerable to the effects of a cavalry charge, but they were vulnerable to firearms if they could be immobilized, as seen in the Battle of Marignano.
 The Swiss mercenaries deployed bows, crossbows, handguns and artillery of their own, however these always remained very subsidiary to the pike and halberd square.
 Despite the proven armour-penetration capability of firearms, they were also very inaccurate, slow-loading, and susceptible to damp conditions, and did not fit well with the fast-paced attack tactics used by the Swiss mercenary pike forces.
 The Spanish invention of the armor piercing arquebus leading to the later tercios formation changed the optimal war tactics.

 The Swiss remained primarily pikemen throughout the sixteenth century.
 After that period they adopted similar infantry formations and tactics to other units in the armies in which they served.
 They began to deviate from their previously unique tactics, and they took a normal place in the battle line amongst the other infantry units.